 Aviva's equity release proposition is strong and is one that I have recommended time and time again.

 Instead of having standard pricing tiers like every other lender, Aviva offers bespoke pricing.
-To obtain an interest rate from Aviva, you have to provide them with an exact amount you wish to borrow now, along with the amount you would like in reserve later.
+To obtain an interest rate from Aviva, you have to provide them with the exact amount you wish to borrow now, along with the amount you would like in reserve later.
 As a result, you can find a "sweet spot" whereby they may be offering a far cheaper, and therefore more appropriate offering.

 Above the initial advance and reserve facility, Aviva also offers the opportunity to add cashback to their plans.
 I have seen in the past that it can often be cheaper to add cashback rather than increasing the initial advance.